Education

 Museum Field Trips

-These fun, hands-on learning in the Museum and/or virtual experiences are designed for elementary school students.
-Our programs last 30 minutes in the classroom followed by a chaperone-guided museum tour and scavenger hunt.
+The Museum provides a wide variety of free educational programs for Monterey County students during the school year aligned with the Next Generation Science Standards taught by our education staff.
+These fun, hands-on learning in the Museum experiences are designed for elementary school students.
+Our programs last 30 minutes in our classroom followed by a chaperone-guided museum tour and scavenger hunt.
 We can accommodate two classes from the same school in a 1-hour time block, and require a 1:8 chaperone to student ratio.

 Add a Monarch Sanctuary Field Trip (Nov - Feb)